 In addition, stimulants can lead to shortness of breath and difficulty breathing, which is even more serious for anyone suffering from a respiratory condition.

-Prolonged abuse of stimulants can result in permanent brain damage that may be impossible to reverse if left untreated over time.
+Prolonged misuse of stimulants can result in permanent brain damage that may be impossible to reverse if left untreated over time.

 Can You Overdose On Cocaine Or Amphetamines?